-(After CMS, website owners had more control of areas like content publishing)
+(After Content Management Systems, site owners had more control of their content editing)

 With many types of CMS-driven websites, website owners have a greater degree of control over managing their digital content, but many aspects of building, managing and marketing a website are still handled by web services providers and tech-savvy experts.

-When choosing an online vehicle for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
-Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for other people to help you get even the simplest of things done.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
+If you are a “tech dummy,” you should consider choosing a platform designed for non-technical users.
+Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.

-WordPress Puts Site Owners In Control Of Their Web Presence
+A WordPress CMS Puts Site Owners In Charge Of Their Digital Presence

-The WordPress CMS puts you 100% in charge of your online business presence …
+The WordPress CMS puts you in complete control of your online business presence …

-(WordPress puts you 100% in charge of your web presence)
+(WordPress gives you complete control of your online business presence)

-As explained in our WordPress DIY Guide, WordPress allows non-technical users to be in control of their web presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As we explain in our WordPress DIY Guide, WordPress allows non-technical users to be in complete control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.

-So … what exactly is it that makes WordPress the world’s most downloaded Content Management System?
+So … what exactly is it that makes WordPress the most popular choice for a Content Management System?

 1 – WordPress Is Free